-When you select the SNTP option as the clock source, you can view the SNTP global status.
+If you configure the time settings with SNTP, you can view information about the switch's SNTP client and the global SNTP status.

-To view the SNTP global status:
+To view information about the switch's SNTP client and the SNTP global status:

 You can use a WiFi or wired connection to connect your computer to the network, or connect directly to a switch that is off-network using an Ethernet cable.